Pennsylvania Department of Health

 Observations:

-Based on review of facility materials, review of medical records (MR), and interview with facility staff (EMP), it was determined that the facility failed to ensure that the record of findings and techniques of the operation were accurate for four of ten medical records reviewed (MR3, MR7, MR9, and MR10).
+Based on review of facility policy, review of medical records (MR), and interview with facility staff (EMP), it was determined that the facility failed to ensure the documentation of a properly executed, informed consent occurred for four of ten medical records reviewed (MR1, MR2, MR2, and MR4).

 Findings include: